Managing Capacity for COVID-19 at Your Fitness Business (While Protecting Revenue)

 Thankfully, many fitness facilities are leading the way as they reopen.
 Here’s how they’re managing the capacity challenge post COVID-19.

 Minimizing the number of people in your space

 Whether you’re a class-based studio like ours, an open gym, or a combination of the two, as you reopen, you’ll most likely have to reduce the number of clients and staff in your space at any given time.

 - Start with members first.
 Threshold Climbing and Fitness in Oklahoma City, OK, provided access to active members only during their initial reopening.
 This helped minimize the number of people coming to the business and served as a special perk for those who continued their support during its closure.

 - Require members to pre-book.
 For many class-based businesses, this isn’t new.
 For now, say goodbye to walk-ins and require all members sign up for fitness classes online.
 (Be sure to adjust your class capacity in Mindbody first.)
-For gyms, consider offering a limited number of open-gym appointments.
+For gyms and health clubs, consider offering a limited number of open-gym appointments or pool access time slots, like Swim Smooth in Perth, Western Australia.
 Require every client to sign up online and be strict with enforcing appointment times (i.e., make sure each client is in and out within their designated slot).
 That way you have plenty of time to clean in between and can minimize client overlap.

 - Stagger staff schedules.
 Your facility’s reduced capacity includes staff members, too.
 Consider having your staff work in rotating shifts to minimize the number of people in your business at any given time.
 Check in with your team to confirm when they’ll be available to work.
 Many of your staff may have children at home due to school cancellations, some may have gone out of town, some may have found new work, and others may not be comfortable returning to the workplace.
 Find out as early as possible so you can schedule accordingly.